 Meeting future rail skills demand

-Through the National Rail Action Plan, we are working with governments, industry and the education sector to identify the new skillsets that rail needs.
+Through the National Rail Action Plan (NRAP), the NTC is working with governments, industry and the education sector to identify the skills rail needs for the future.

-Together, we are building nationally recognised pathways to these skills and supporting ways to attract and develop a new diverse cohort of rail workers to meet future skills demand.
+Together, we’re building nationally recognised pathways to these skills and supporting initiatives that attract and grow a larger, more diverse rail workforce to meet future demand.

 Off